lucazammataro/Lennard-Jones-Potential/README.md

-### The Lennard-Jones Potential
+## The Lennard-Jones Potential

-The Notebook propose a Python code which has been proposed, for the firs time, in a Medium article published in 2020.
+The Notebook includes a Python code which has been proposed, for the firs time, in a Medium article published in 2020.
 You can find the article following the link:

 https://towardsdatascience.com/the-lennard-jones-potential-35b2bae9446c